Logo

 Signs of Adderall Abuse

-According to the National Survey on Drug Use and Health, millions of Americans over the age of 12 abuse prescription stimulants like Adderall.
+According to the National Survey on Drug Use and Health, millions of Americans aged 12 or over abuse prescription stimulants like Adderall.
 Adderall addiction or abuse is usually noticeable through the following symptoms:

-• A lack of interest in events or things not linked to using or attaining Adderall
+• Disinterest in events or things not linked to using or getting Adderall

-• Attempting to get a prescription when one is not needed
+• Trying to get a prescription when one is not needed

-• Deteriorating physical appearance, including drastic weight loss
+• Declining physical appearance, including drastic weight loss

-• Excessive need for privacy or increased secrecy
+• Larger need for privacy or increased secrecy

 • Money troubles

-• Negative interactions with law enforcement or legal troubles
+• Poor interactions with police or legal issues

 • Powder residue around the nose, mouth, or face

-• Unpredictable mood changes, such as increased snapping or arguing
+• Unpredictable mood changes, such as snapping or arguing

 The Dangers of Adderall Overdose